-Join Garrick Chow for an in-depth discussion in this video The Visualizer, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video The Visualizer, part of Learning iTunes 12.

 - So, listening to music is a great pastime…but what if you're someone who just has to…look at something while listening to music?…Well, iTunes has got you covered with The Visualizer.…The Visualizer is like a built-in light show that reacts…to the beats and sounds of the music you play.…Over time Apple has added and removed different types…of Visualizers from iTunes, but some of them are…really gorgeous.…And the best way to see what's available is just to look…at the Visualizer options.…I'm gonna start a song playing, and then pause it.…(rock music)…So we have something cued up.…And now we can go to the View menu,…and click show Visualizer.…

 You can also press "cmd" or "ctrl" t.…So we can tell that something's kind of happening right now.…But no music is playing, so I'm gonna hit the space bar…to start the music playing back.…(rock music)…So now we're really seeing what the…Visualizer does.…Once you get it going, it starts reacting…to the music that you are playing.…(rock music)…If I pause it again,…you can see it sorta dies down a little bit,…

 - Differences between the Mac and Windows versions of iTunes

 - Playing music, playlists, and radio